gene-git/Arch-mkpkg/README.md

     1. Introduction
     2. Source code
     3. How to use mkpkg
-    4. mkpg_depends and makedepends_add
+    4. PKGBUILD Variables (mkpkg_depends, mkpkg_depends_files and makedepends)
-    5. Discussion
+    5. Discussion and Next Steps
     6. Arch AUR package - TBD

 ### See: